-- 1. Child sexual exploitation (CSE) - We will use the Gloucestershire constabulary CSE screening tool as a check list, if we have any concerns - PC Nigel Hatten : LA contact; 01242 276846 - We will raise awareness through the Pink PSHE Curriculum

-- We will contact the Children's Helpdesk 01452 426565 - Awareness of useful websites: Barnardos, Pace UK
+- 1. Child sexual exploitation (CSE) - We will use the Gloucestershire constabulary CSE screening tool as a check list, if we have any concerns - We will raise awareness through the Pink PSHE Curriculum - We will contact the Front Door (Children's Helpdesk) 01452 426565 and send completed screening tool directly to them. - Awareness of useful websites: Barnardos, Pace UK